Skip to main content

 Notion Charts Launch

-This month, Notion's Charts feature has finally rolled out to all users — a truly epic update.
+This month, Notion's Charts feature has finally rolled out to all users (previously previewed in the charts feature preview) — a truly epic update.
 Let's explore this major feature together.
+For a more detailed charts usage guide, check out the complete database charts tutorial.

 Basic Information